iivanoo/covid-apps-observer/data/data_ca/reports/resources/ca.albertahealthservices.contacttracing___2.2.0/report.md

 <img src="5_star_reviews_wordcloud.png" alt="ca.albertahealthservices.contacttracing 5 reviews"/>
 </p>

+> App works on my phone.
+Did not notice any impact on battery life.
+Infographic with stats was a nice touch.<br> :date: __2021-06-06 01:26:02__

 > Love the stats you can view as they r updated daily.<br> :date: __2021-05-14 17:47:55__

 > Very good app.<br> :date: __2021-05-13 21:18:22__